awsdocs/aws-amplify-console-user-guide/doc_source/getting-started.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/reuse-backend.png)

-To deploy backend functionality using the Amplify CLI during your build, create or reuse an IAM service role\.
+To deploy backend functionality using the Amplify CLI during your build, create or reuse an AWS Identity and Access Management \(IAM\) service role\.
 IAM roles are a secure way to grant the Amplify Console permissions to act on resources in your account\.

  **Note:** The Amplify CLI won’t run without an IAM service role enabled\.